johannesvollmer/exrs/README.md

 is the de-facto standard image format in animation, VFX, and other computer graphics pipelines, for it can represent an immense variety of pixel data with lossless compression.

-The library attempts to provide an interface that reduces the possibility of invalid files and runtime errors.
-It contains a complete image data structure that can contain any exr image, but also includes a low level block interface.

-See [the examples](https://docs.rs/crate/exr/1.1.0/source/examples/) for a first impression.

 Features include:
 - any number of layers placed anywhere in 2d space, like in Photoshop
 - any set of channels in an image (rgb, xyz, lab, depth, motion, mask, anything, ...)
 - three types of high dynamic range values (16bit float, 32bit float, 32bit unsigned integer) per channel
 - uncompressed pixel data for fast file access
 - lossless compression for any image type
 - lossy compression for non-deep image types to produce very small files
 - load specific sections of an image without processing the whole file
 - compress and decompress image pixels on multiple threads in parallel